Configuring Locksmith for multiple price levels

 - The first step is, unsurprisingly, to duplicate all your products.
 You'll need to duplicate every single product that is going to be sold at multiple price tiers.
 We have a separate guide on duplicating products, if you have a lot of products, or if need more instructions on how to do this.

 - Once your product duplicates are created, create a collection of wholesale-only products - no mixing in other products from other parts of your store!

 - Open Locksmith (available in your store's Apps list), and search for that collection to create a lock.
 This lock will cover all of the products in that collection.

 - On the next screen, use the "Keys" section to create a key that permits access for your wholesale customers.
 (Our best recommendation: use the key "Permit if the customer is tagged with..." - check out the guide on approving customers for more details.)

-You can!
+You may want to consider also adding a lock to your retail products, so that wholesale customers don't get confused after they sign in.
 We'll use a new lock with the opposite condition, to make sure that the customer can only view your retail products if they're not approved.

 - Create a collection that covers all of your non-wholesale products.
 (If you have all of your wholesale products tagged "wholesale", this is as easy as setting up your collection to automatically include everything not tagged "wholesale".)

 - Open Locksmith (available in your store's Apps list), and search for that new collection to create a lock.